not9ahmed/ml-specialization/advanced-learning-algorithms/week-2/multiclass-classification.md

 More accurate loss (in code):
 - Not using $a$ directly.
-- Tell Tensorflow that this is the loss, which contain an expanded $a$ terms.
+- Tell Tensorflow that this is the loss, which contain an expanded $a$ term.
 - Tensorflow can arrange it to more numeric accurate way to compute loss function.
 $$
 loss = -y log({1 \over {1 + e^{-z}}}) - (1 - y) log(1 - {1 \over {1 + e^{-z}}})